So, you want to change your Chromebook’s resolution.

 - If you want a smaller picture, choose a higher setting.

 And by picture, I mean the whole display- text, pictures, videos, etc. Not just images.
 Picture = display.

-Although most Chromebook models have resolutions way higher than this, or are at least capable of, this is a standard resolution that’s common (or at least used to be).
+Although most Chromebook models have some settings way higher than this, or are at least capable of, this is a standard setting that’s common (or at least used to be).